 The Old City was all very pretty.
 The architecture hearkened back to the city’s foundation as a stop on the St Lawrence River complete with chateaus, steep sloped roofs, and narrow streets.

-However, like many quaint towns of this ilk, it’s become so touristy that it’s hard to feel any authentic connection to it’s deeply historic roots.
+However, like many quaint towns of this ilk, the downtown has become so touristy that it’s hard to feel any authentic connection to it’s deeply historic roots.
 The streets are lined with overpriced food options that aren’t local to the region and trinket gift shops.
 That said, I’m part of the problem.
 After noticing there were several shops carrying them, I began shopping for the perfect Quebec Nordiques t-shirt.

 But we had no time to waste with petty shopping.
 There was history to be seen!